Gurpreets11/Android_Kotlin_Interview_Questions/README.md

 	- In the third and final step, the Android apkbuilder is required to take all the inputs and build the Android Packaging Key (APK) file.

+* **What are the different tools available in Android development?
+Explain their functions.**

+	Answer:
+	There are a variety of tools available to help Android developers:
+	- Android Software Development Kit (SDK) and Virtual Device Manager: This tool is used to generate and handle Android Virtual Devices (AVD) and SDKs.
+Through the emulator in the AVD, you can specify the supported SDK version, storage in the SD card, screen resolution, and other abilities such as GPS and touch screen.
+	- The Android Emulator: The AE is the implementation of the Android Virtual Machine, designed to run processes within a virtual device itself, which can be used on a development computer.
+The main use of this tool is in testing and debugging of Android applications.
+	- Android Debug Bridge (ADB): The ADB is a command line debugging application doled out with the SDK.
+It enables developers to communicate with the device, and facilitates actions such as the installation and debugging of an application.
+	- Android Asset Packaging Tool (AAPT): The AAPT builds the ‘.apk’ distributable Android package file.

 * **What is an Activity in Android, and why is it important?**